Want to better support people living with severe mental illness?

 Feedback from a professor at San Diego State University:

-“I have invited Ms. Hancock to be a guest lecturer in my ARP 740: Advanced Seminar in Psychiatric Rehabilitation.
+“I have invited Ms. Hancock guest lecturer in my ARP 740: Advanced Seminar in Psychiatric Rehabilitation.
 She is a skilled and engaging presenter who knows how to pace a class and encourage participation.
 She makes mature decisions about readings and creates engaging presentation materials.” -Marjorie F. Olney, PhD, CRC, Professor at San Diego State University (San Diego, CA)

 You can access a few of my training at the following locations: